Experience and Professionalism define our doctors and staff.

 In her leisure time, she enjoys spending time with her family and friends.

-Jan Soares, a Certified Hand Therapist, has been with The Hand Center since 2006.
-She received a Bachelor of Science degree in Occupational Therapy, with a minor in Psychology, from the University of Hartford in West Hartford, Connecticut.
+Jan Soares, an Occupational Therapist and Certified Hand Therapist, has been with The Hand Center since 2006.
+She earned a Bachelor of Science degree in Occupational Therapy, with a minor in Psychology, from the University of Hartford in West Hartford, Connecticut.
 Areas of particular interest to Ms. Soares include extensor tendon rehabilitation, treatment for mallet finger, complex trauma and nerve injuries.

 Ms. Soares has taught splinting (orthotics) at Baypath College.
 She is a published co-author of a paper on the management of ulnar sided wrist pain and distal radioulnar joint arthritis, and has presented to professionals on a regional level on treatment post revascularization and mallet finger.
 She is able to communicate effectively in Spanish.
 Prior experience includes treatment of upper extremity conditions in an outpatient setting.

-Pamela Wilson, a Certified Hand Therapist, has been with The Hand Center for over 25 years.
-She holds a Bachelor of Science degree in Occupational Therapy from Quinnipiac College in Hamden, Connecticut and a Bachelor of Arts degree in Psychology from Keene State College in Keene, New Hampshire.
+Pamela Wilson, an Occupational Therapist and Certified Hand Therapist, has been with The Hand Center for over 25 years.
+She earned a Bachelor of Science degree in Occupational Therapy from Quinnipiac College in Hamden, Connecticut and a Bachelor of Arts degree in Psychology from Keene State College in Keene, New Hampshire.
 Areas of particular interest to Ms. Wilson include ergonomics, on-site industrial consultation, and wrist and forearm conditions.

 Ms. Wilson has taught several therapy-related courses in Connecticut, including Work-Related Programming at the University of Hartford and Anatomy at Quinnipiac College.
 She is a published author of journal articles related to cumulative trauma, exercise and job modification in industry, served on the Editorial Review Board for “Work: A Journal of Prevention, Assessment & Rehabilitation,” and was the Connecticut Occupational Therapy Association’s Work Programs Liaison to the American Occupational Therapy Association (AOTA).
 Ms. Wilson has also presented at professional conferences on a regional and national level on industrial rehabilitation and prevention programs, and to the local community on wellness and prevention of upper extremity injury.